Is control of type I error rate needed in Bayesian clinical trial designs?: Sequential rules for concluding efficacy or futility

-The primary interest of the regulators, that of guarding against false positives, can now be expressed in a straightforward manner, by systematically computing posterior probabilities of the form $ \P_{\pi_{e}} ( \bftheta _{1} - \bftheta _{0} \leq \Delta \vert {\bf D}_{\sigma_n} )$.
-If such a posterior probability falls below a given threshold value $\varepsilon_e $, say, the trial is stopped and \textit{efficacy} of the experimental treatment in comparison to control is concluded.
-The threshold $\varepsilon_e $ represents then the risk level for false conclusion, which the regulators have deemed acceptable in the context.
-In here, a positive value of the \textit{minimal important difference} (MID) $\Delta$ provides some extra protection to the control arm in such a comparison.
+In here, a positive value of the \textit{minimal important difference (MID) $\Delta$} provides some extra protection to the control arm in such a comparison.
 If no such extra protection is needed, one can simply choose $\Delta = 0.$

+The role of $\varepsilon_e$ is understood best by considering the complementary event $\{\bftheta _{1} \le \bftheta _{0} + \Delta\}$, and thereby writing the above inequality in the equivalent form $ \P_{\pi_{e}} ( \bftheta _{1} \le \bftheta _{0} + \Delta \vert {\bf D}_{\sigma_n} ) < \varepsilon_e$.
+Thus, if it were decided to stop the trial based on the data $ {\bf D}_{\sigma_n}$, concluding efficacy would be a false positive with posterior probability less than $\varepsilon_e$.
+The primary interest of the regulators is that of guarding against \textit{false positives}, and is then expressed in the specification of an appropriate value for the threshold value $\varepsilon_e $.
+This threshold then represents the tolerance level for the probability of false positive conclusion, or of \textit{ false discovery}, which the regulators have deemed acceptable in the context.

-A similar criterion corresponds to the interests of the investigators.
-If a posterior probability $ \P_{\pi_{f}} ( \bftheta _{1} - \bftheta _{0} \geq 0 \vert {\bf D}_{\sigma_n})$ turns out to be below a given $\varepsilon_f$, say, the trial is stopped and its \textit{futility} is concluded.
-The chances of the experimental treatment being better than the control are then deemed by the investigators to be small enough to justify such a conclusion.
+A similar criterion can be specified for stopping the trial for \textit{futility}, to correspond to the interests of the sponsors: If a posterior probability $ \P_{\pi_{f}} ( \bftheta _{1} - \bftheta _{0} \geq 0 \vert {\bf D}_{\sigma_n})$ computed at the time of an interim analysis turns out to be below a given $\varepsilon_f$, say, the trial is stopped and its futility is concluded.
+The chances of the experimental treatment actually being better than the control are then deemed by the investigators to be small enough to justify such a conclusion.

 A smaller value of $\varepsilon_e$ reflects then a more conservative attitude towards concluding efficacy, and a smaller value of $\varepsilon_f $ towards ending the trial due to declared futility.
 Although based on different concepts of probability and, indeed, on different statistical paradigms, $\varepsilon_e > 0$ and $\varepsilon_f > 0$ can be seen as having operationally similar roles as the bounds for the control of type I and type II error rates in frequentist hypothesis testing.